Chicago Tribune: 1948 U.S. presidential election

-Rick Soll

 On December 7, 1975, Kirkpatrick announced in a column on the editorial page that Rick Soll, a "young and talented columnist" for the paper, whose work had "won a following among many Tribune readers over the last two years", had resigned from the paper.
-He had acknowledged that a November 23, 1975 column he wrote contained verbatim passages written by another columnist in 1967 and later published in a collection.
+He had acknowledged that one column he wrote, dating to November 23, 1975, contained verbatim passages written by another columnist in 1967 and later published in a collection.
 Kirkpatrick did not identify the columnist.
 The passages in question, Kirkpatrick wrote, were from a notebook where Soll regularly entered words, phrases and bits of conversation which he had wished to remember.
 The paper initially suspended Soll for a month without pay.
 Kirkpatrick wrote that further evidence was revealed came out that another of Soll's columns contained information which he knew was false.
 At that point, Tribune editors decided to accept the resignation offered by Soll when the internal investigation began.

 After leaving, Soll married Pam Zekman, a Chicago newspaper (and future TV) reporter.
 He worked for the short-lived Chicago Times magazine, by Small Newspaper Group Inc. of Kankakee, Illinois, in the late 1980s.

 Soll was born in 1946, in Chicago, to Marjorie and Jules Soll.
-Soll graduated from New Trier High School, received a Bachelor of Arts in 1968 from Colgate University, and a Master's Degree from Medill School of Journalism, Northwestern University in 1970.
+Soll graduated from New Trier High School, received a Bachelor of Arts in 1968 from Colgate University, and a master's degree from Medill School of Journalism, Northwestern University in 1970.

-1980s and 1990s
+In January 1977, Tribune columnist Will Leonard died at age 64.
+In March 1978, the Tribune announced that it hired columnist Bob Greene from the Chicago Sun-Times.

-Kirkpatrick stepped down as editor in 1979 and was succeeded by Maxwell McCrohon (1928–2004), who served as editor until 1981.
+Kirkpatrick stepped down as editor in 1979 and was succeeded by Maxwell McCrohon, who served as editor until 1981.
 He was transitioned to a corporate position.
 McCrohon held the corporate position until 1983, when he left to become editor-in-chief of the United Press International.
 James Squires served as the paper's editor from July 1981 until December 1989.